mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

   In the write–back strategy, changes to the cache were not propagated back to the main memory until necessary in order to save the data.
 This is more complex, but faster.
 * Access to a cache by a processor involves one of two processes: read and write.
 Each process can have two results: a cache hit or a cache miss.

-  Recall that a cache hit occurs when the processor accesses its private cache and finds the addressed item already in the cache.
-Otherwise, the access is a cache miss.
 * Each line in an individual processors cache can exist in one of the four following states:

       1. Invalid           The cache line does not contain valid data.